hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 MGR
 ~~~

-The multigrid reduction (MGR) preconditioner can be further configured by the following
+Use these optional keywords to configure the multigrid reduction (MGR)
-optional keywords:
+preconditioner:

 - ``max_iter`` and ``tolerance`` - See :ref:`amg` for a description of these variables.